The Queen's Justice: In Oldtown

 Archmaester Ebrose proclaims that Jorah is healed of greyscale and releases him.
 Sam admits that he administered the forbidden treatment; Ebrose praises his skill, but punishes his disobedience with an assignment to copy a large number of old documents.

 At Casterly Rock

 In a plan orchestrated by Tyrion, Grey Worm and the Unsullied infiltrate Casterly Rock through its sewers, which Tyrion designed.
-They capture the castle, finding far fewer defenders than expected.
+They conquer the castle, finding far fewer defenders than expected.
 Meanwhile, the Iron Fleet arrives and destroys Daenerys' ships, stranding the Unsullied.

 At Highgarden

 Jaime, Randyll, and their armies swiftly take Highgarden, having abandoned Casterly Rock to trick Daenerys into committing the Unsullied to a strategically useless position.
 Jaime grants Olenna the mercy of a quick and painless death by poison, over Cersei's original plans to execute her publicly and painfully.
 After drinking the poison, Olenna reveals to Jaime that she was the one who murdered Joffrey and asks him to tell Cersei.
 Shocked, Jaime leaves Olenna to die alone.